 Prioritization

 Stay up-to-date on the industry news.
 Changes to protocols or updating procedures can bump a need higher up on the priority list.
-If you are ready for a sudden need for your product or service, you have a good chance at gaining a customer.
+If you are ready for a sudden need for your product or service, you have a good chance of gaining a customer.

 An important part of gauging priority ranking is being realistic.
 Try to gauge a realistic timeline from your conversations instead of focusing on the timeline priority that you want to have happen.
 Pushing your timeline onto a potential customer makes you look too aggressive, so qualify based on reality.